Bashkiria (1917–1919)

-Bashkiria (Башҡортостан), also called Bashkortostan, Bashkurdistan, Lesser Bashkiria, or Autonomous Bashkiria, was a short-lived autonomous state which existed from 1917 to 1919, during the Russian Civil War.
+Bashkiria, (Note: Башкирия) also called Bashkurdistan, (Note: Башҡурдистан, /ba/) Lesser Bashkiria, or the Autonomy of Bashkortostan, (Note: Башҡортостан автономияһы, Başqortostan avtonomiyahı) was a short-lived autonomous state which existed from 1917 to 1919, during the Russian Civil War.
 Aligned with the Russian State, Bashkiria was attacked and later annexed by the Russian Soviet Federative Socialist Republic, leading to its 1919 collapse and succession by the Bashkir Autonomous Soviet Socialist Republic.

 History

 Following the February Revolution, nationalist sentiment began to foment within Bashkiria, leading to the creation of the Bashkir Regional Bureau in June 1917.
 The Bashkir Regional Bureau organised local councils, called shuros, to ensure the expansion of Bashkir rights.
 Subsequently, in July and August 1917, the first and second All-Bashkir Qoroltays were held in Orenburg and Ufa, respectively, where a consensus was reached to create a "democratic republic on a national-territorial basis as part of federal Russia."

 Elected by the first and re-elected by the second All-Bashkir Qoroltay, the Bashkir Central Shuro was established to organise a Bashkir delegation to the Russian Constituent Assembly.
 However, following the October Revolution, the process of establishing autonomy was significantly changed.
 On 11 November 1917, the Central Shuro confirmed the need for an autonomous Bashkiria.

 Four days later, Bashkir autonomy was declared by the Central Shuro.
 The declaration of autonomy was signed by Central Shuro chairman Sharif Manatov, deputy chairman Zeki Velidi Togan, and secretary Shaikhzada Babich, as well as the heads of the Central Shuro's six departments.
 The resolution stated, "The Bashkir Regional Council declares the Bashkir territory of the Orenburg, Ufa, Samara and Perm governorates from this 15 November an autonomous part of the Russian Republic."
 Local government, including railways, troops, and post offices, were taken over by the government of Bashkiria.

 According to the resolution of the All-Bashkir Qoroltay on 20 December 1917, an independent army, named simply the Bashkir Army, was established under the leadership of Zeki Velidi Togan.
 An independent judiciary was also established in Bashkiria in accordance with the resolutions of the Qoroltay, with laws based on those of the Russian Republic.
 In cases evolving only Bashkirs, laws by the Central Shuro and Kese Qoroltay, the legislature of Bashkiria, were to be used.
 The prospect of land reform was also considered, with the All-Bashkir Qoroltay declaring that all citizens of the region had a right to own land.
 The Main Department of Agriculture and Property was created as a state fund to manage land interests.